hn-88/FDOCT/README.md

 	CMakeLists.txt.qhy   - rename this as CMakeLists.txt if building with qhy support

 	CMakeLists.txt.webcam   - rename this as CMakeLists.txt if building without qhy, supporting only a webcam

+	CMakeLists.txt.spinnakermultithreaded   - rename this as CMakeLists.txt if building for spinnaker SDK - flir.com

+	Displayspin.cpp   - demo to see frame rate with spinnaker SDK

+	Displayspinmt.cpp   - demo to see frame rate with spinnaker SDK, old multithreaded trial not optimized

 	ViewportSaver.cpp     - a simple interface to display save viewport images, and save on receipt of s or <spacebar>.